-To answer and justify why I and all the team at Lazy Susan believe cast aluminium garden furniture is the best material, I first need to detail the pros and cons of each of the common/popular garden furniture materials on sale in the UK.
+To answer and justify why we believe cast aluminium garden furniture is the best material, we first need to detail the pros and cons of each of the common/popular garden furniture materials on sale in the UK.

 Metal Garden Furniture

-Ignoring cast aluminium for a moment, I’ll come on to that in summary of this post, steel garden furniture pieces are known for their strength and durability.
+Ignoring cast aluminium for a moment, we will come on to that in the summary of this post, steel garden furniture pieces are known for their strength and durability.

-The pros of steel garden furniture are that it not only waterproof but fireproof.
-It is extremely strong and is available with a high shine or satin stainless finish, and therefore provides a more natural metal coloured finish than the often painted cast aluminium and iron.
+The pros of steel garden furniture are that it is not only waterproof but fireproof.
+It is extremely strong and is available with a high shine or satin stainless finish, and therefore provides a more natural metal-coloured finish than the often painted cast aluminium and iron.